-Join us for a morning of inspiration, encouragement and motivation as the Seattle Sports Commission and AT&T present the fourth annual Women’s Leadership Breakfast on Thursday, October 26 at the Westin Seattle Hotel.
+Join us for a morning of inspiration, encouragement and motivation as the Seattle Sports Commission and AT&T present the fifth annual Women’s Leadership Breakfast on Thursday, October 26 at the Westin Seattle Hotel.
 Engage in the conversation as panelists discuss how their involvement in sports helped drive and develop them to become the leaders they are today.

 Individual Ticket $85

 Should you have questions about the event or your registration, please contact the Seattle Sports Commission Team at email@example.com or (206) 461-5844 prior to event day.

 Cohen was named the University of Washington’s fifteenth Director of Athletics on May 24, 2016.

 Cohen has been with the UW for 18 years and for much of that time has overseen the athletic department’s fundraising efforts.
 Cohen and her team led the “Drive for Husky Stadium” campaign, in which the department raised over $50 million in gifts for the renovation of Husky Stadium, which was completed in August 2013.
 Cohen has also led development efforts for a number of other initiatives, including the renovation of Hec Edmundson Pavilion and the Conibear Shellhouse, the construction of the Dempsey Indoor Practice Facility, the Husky Legends Center, Husky Golf Center and various scholarship endowments.